acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 The above reducer is perfectly valid.
 It is pure and will always return the same output no matter what the input is, but it doesn't do anything yet :-)

-Let's continue with an implementation of the `ADD_TODO`-action:
+Let's continue with an implementation of the `ADD_TODO` action:

     function reducer(state, action) {
         console.log('Inside the reducer with state ', state, 'and action', action);